corda/corda-docs-portal/content/en/tools/digital-currencies/approving-or-rejecting-issuance-requests.md

    >}}

 Once both the issuer and the custodian have approved the issuance request, the participant that created the request will see their request has been approved.
-However, they will not see their vault balance updated until the issuer has actually issued the tokens.
+However, they will not see their vault balance updated until the issuer actually [issues the tokens]({{< relref "issuing-tokens.md" >}}).